 Table 2.
-Tabulated inventories of all tracked Curium isotopes.
+Tabulated inventories of all tracked curium isotopes.
 Assembly 39 contained the most heavy curium and assembly 46 contained the least amount of heavy curium.

 *Isotopes considered parts of heavy curium are denoted with an asterisk.

 The isotopes of Curium that were found to be high mass concentrations were Cm-244, Cm-245, and Cm-246.
 The masses of Cm-250 are significantly smaller than the other isotopes listed and are not included in the following analysis.
-The assembly that has the highest heavy curium inventory is assembly 39 and assembly 46 produced the least amount of heavy curium.
-Assembly 46 was also calculated to contain the most Pu-244.
+The assembly that has the highest heavy curium inventory is assembly 39, while assembly 46 produced the least amount of heavy curium.
+As previously shown, assembly 46 was also found to contain the most Pu-244.
 Figures 8, 9, and 10 show the production of the heavy curium isotopes.

 Figure 8.
 Cm-246 production in assemblies 39 and 46.
 Assembly 39 produced the most Cm-246 and assembly 46 produced the least amount of Cm-246.
 There is no calculated change in the mass concentration after reactor shutdown at 10 yrs.